CruzHacks/hackathon-rules/Rules.md

 11. Projects that violate the [Code of Conduct](http://static.mlh.io/docs/mlh-code-of-conduct.pdf) are not allowed.
 12. Teams can be disqualified from the competition at the organizers' discretion.
 Reasons might include but are not limited to breaking the Competition Rules, breaking the [Code of Conduct](http://static.mlh.io/docs/mlh-code-of-conduct.pdf), or other unsporting behaviour.

+Two additional clarifications:
+- Your CruzHacks project may NOT be cross-submitted to other hackathons.
+Similarly, we do not accept projects cross-submitted from other hackathons (Rule 4).
+- Your CruzHacks project may NOT include work from before January 15.
+This means you cannot use work done at MLH's Local Hack Day: Build (if you are participating).

 ## Submission Requirements